-- Add some salt and cook for another 5 minutes.
+- Add the tomato purée, water, and fenugreek.
+Stir together, cover, and cook for 5 minutes.

 Preparing the chicken wings

-You can buy chicken wings cut up and ready to fry but in case you got the whole wings, first you will have to break them down to proceed.
-This might not sound super easy but we promise you that it is.
+You can buy chicken wings cut up and ready to fry but if you have the whole wing, you will need to break them down to proceed.
+It's easy!
 You just need to locate the joints and dislocate them between the wingette and drumette.
-Just use a sharp knife to cut through the joints and you're good to go!
+Just use a sharp knife to cut through the joint, and you're good to go!

-If you don't have tandoori masala at home, you can just use a mixture of red chili powder, turmeric, garam masala and coriander powder.
+If you don't have tandoori masala at home, you can use a mixture of red chili powder, turmeric, garam masala, and coriander powder.

-Best practice is to bake the chicken wings in a baking tray on a rack, because this method prevents the wings of steaming and getting cooked in their own juices.
+The best practice is to bake the chicken wings on a baking tray with a fitted rack because this method prevents the wings from steaming and getting cooked in their own juices.